-Like many others I have spent most of my life being dedicated to my family, friends, career and playing sport, in particular Rugby League.
+Like many others spent most of his life being dedicated to family, friends, career and playing sport, in particular Rugby League for Skirlaugh.

-On the 20th March 2013, at the age of 42, I was diagnosed with motor neurone disease.
-The shock of the initial diagnosis was almost unbearable but in recent months I have resolved to do everything I can to fight this terrible disease.
+On the 20th March 2013, at the age of 42, Lee was diagnosed with motor neurone disease.
+The shock of the initial diagnosis was almost unbearable for him, but as time passed he resolved to try do everything he could to fight this terrible disease.